MLaaS-idfCts/mlops-trainning-for-rookies/08-RunAI/08-RunAI.md

 ### TODO:
 1. Read the [RunAI docs](https://docs.run.ai/)
-2. Ask your trainer about some knowledges to read in the environment
+2. Ask your trainer about some knowledges to read in the environment.
+3. Experiment with notebook, debugger and training jobs.

 ### Key Concepts:
 -   runai administraion.